jospueyo/singularity-guide/examples/1-example-postgis-container.md

 unix  2      [ ACC ]     STREAM     LISTENING     34074696 /var/run/postgresql/.s.PGSQL.5432
 ```

-## Step 8: We can connect remotely to the container using psql or pgAdmin in our local machine
+## Step 9: We can connect remotely to the container using psql or pgAdmin in our local machine
-If everything worked, now we should be able to connect to the container from the outside:
+If everything works, now we are able to connect to the container from the outside:

 - Host name/address: the remote IP of your cluster
 - Port: 54320 (or whatever you set in the step 6)